-Additionally, based on the Transportation Study, we estimate that our planned Dune Express sand conveyor system could significantly reduce emissions that would otherwise be produced by trucking-related activities associated with the delivery of proppant from the mines of Permian Basin providers to end users.
-Our estimates using data from the Transportation Study project that the system will result in an approximate % reduction in carbon dioxide emissions and other emissions, including pollutants that are harmful to humans.
-See the subsection titled "-Growth and Technology Initiatives-Dune Express" below for additional information regarding the Dune Express
+Additionally, the results of the Transportation Study, when integrated with our management's internal analysis, support our estimate that our planned Dune Express sand conveyor system could significantly reduce emissions that would otherwise be produced by trucking-related activities associated with the delivery of proppant from the mines of Permian Basin providers to end users.
+Our estimates project that the system will result in an approximate 70% reduction in carbon dioxide emissions and other emissions, including pollutants that are harmful to humans.
+See the subsection titled "-Growth and Technology Initiatives-Dune Express" below for additional information regarding the Dune Express.

-The graphic below summarizes the percentage reduction in the truck miles driven and associated emissions and emission costs attributable to the anticipated operation of our inaugural Dune Express conveyor system, as compared to current traditional practices.
+The graphic below summarizes our estimates of the percentage reduction in the truck miles driven and associated emissions and emission costs attributable to the anticipated operation of our inaugural Dune Express conveyor system, as compared to current traditional practices.